remg427/misp42splunk/README.md

 When you create an alert, you may add an alert action to directly create events in MISP based on search results

 ### collect results in Splunk
+#### search results with columns type and value
-At the moment you need to search and prepare the results as a table with the following command
+You may search and prepare the results as a table with the following command
     | table _time type value to_ids eventkey info category

 * Mandatory fields: